podipo/skella/README.md

 	<img width="150" style="float: left; margin: 0 20px 2px 0;"  src="http://podipo.github.io/skella/images/Skella.png" />
 </div>

+[Skella](http://github.com/podipo/skella/) is a web project skeleton.
+It is intended to be a good starting place for new projects or example code for people who want to stop using Notepad and FTP to build web sites.

-[Skella](http://github.com/podipo/skella/) is a web project skeleton that uses the Node ecosystem of Javascript libraries to generate the static files that make up the front end of dynamic web sites.
+Skella uses the Node ecosystem of Javascript libraries to generate the static files that make up the front end of dynamic web sites.
 You can serve the output of skella from any front end process like [nginx](http://nginx.org/) and you can easily integrate skella with back end web stacks like [Django](https://www.djangoproject.com/), [Negroni](https://github.com/codegangsta/negroni), [Flask](http://flask.pocoo.org/), or one of the Node engines.

 One of the main features of skella is the Living Style Library (still somewhat TBD) which contains examples of the styles and components in the system.